 The results also showed that farmers predominantly rely on animal-drawn ploughing (98%).
 This practice can be attributed to the availability of draft animals, ease of use, and its effectiveness in expanding cultivated areas while reducing labor constraints.
 Kouadio and Yao (2022), who highlighted the importance of animal traction in improving productivity and labor efficiency in sorghum systems, reported similar observations.

 Regarding sowing practices, the predominance of furrow sowing (98.6%) may be explained by its efficiency in water management and its ability to ensure uniform crop establishment.
 Adeoluwa and Ssebunya (2021) also recommended row or furrow sowing in African agricultural systems, as it facilitates weeding operations and enhances productivity.
+Furrow sowing is reported to facilitate early sowing of wheat which enhances crop productivity compared to conventional sowing methods (Haque et al., 2025)

 In terms of weed management, the combined use of mechanical and chemical methods by 59.3% of farmers reflects a strategy aimed at maximizing weed control efficiency and securing yields.
 The exclusive use of either chemical (27.3%) or mechanical (13.3%) weeding may be linked to financial or technical limitations.
 These findings align with those of Sall et al. (2021), who demonstrated that integrated weed management significantly reduces weed pressure and improves crop performance.